-The Action Plan is to set the threshold level at which transportation impact studies and/or EIRs are to be circulated to neighboring jurisdictions.
-Any project that generates at least 100 net new peak hour vehicle trips triggers the requirement for preparation of a transportation impact study and notification of neighboring jurisdictions.
+The Action Plan is to set the threshold level at which EIRs are to be circulated to neighboring jurisdictions.
+The maximum thresholds established by the Authority are 100 net new peak hour vehicle trips for development projects that do not involve a General Plan Amendment (GPA), and 500 net new peak hour vehicle trips for development projects that require a GPA.
 Following are examples of projects that could generate in excess of 100 net peak hour vehicle trips: